doublen987/flashcards-app/README.md

   - Creating, deleting and updating flashcards.
 Flashcards are grouped by subject and chapter.
   - Hints that help you recall and memorize the answer without cheking it directly
   - Fully offline.
 Create, edit and save your flashcards and quizes without having to go online (backend and cloud storage coming soon)
-  - You can create multiple quizes that can contain different flashcards from different subjects and chapters giving you a customizable learning experiance.
+  - You can create multiple quizes that can contain different flashcards from different subjects and chapters giving you a customizable learning experience.

       ![Imgur](https://i.imgur.com/0fj4Z11.gif)